-Note: Recruitment and training for the Scarlet Honor Council has concluded for the Fall 2016 semester.
-Interviews and training will be offered again in the Spring 2017 semester.
+Note: Applications for the 2017-2018 academic year are being accepted.
+Interviews and training will be offered in the fall semester.

 The Scarlet Honor Council is a team of students committed to upholding Rutgers community standards and promoting a safe and civil campus environment.
 The Scarlet Honor Council is an educational and leadership opportunity for Rutgers students who want to make an impact and encourage others to have respect for their communities and community members.
 The Council is a great opportunity to develop critical thinking skills and participate in difficult decision making.